+61 2 9188 7896 (24/7) Contact Us

 Convincing Tactics

 The use of the Atomic Wallet Scam and fake tokens is just one of many tools used by scammers to convince victims to part ways with their money.
-As part of this fraud, the victims often need to pay additional fees at this point to unlock the tokens, or to sync the tokens to their exchange account.
-Which are of course just more lies from the scammers to extract even more money.
+As part of this fraud, the victims often need to pay additional fees at this point to unlock the tokens or to sync the tokens to their exchange account.
+These are, of course, just more lies from the scammers to extract even more money.

 What to do if you Suspect the Crypto is Fake